shraddhapatki/movie-tracker/README.md

 I have chosen to test and design a class in my model package to make it robust.
 I have made the MovieList class robust by throwing a ExistingMovieException in the addAll, addWatched and addUnwatched methods.
 If a movie has the same name as an existing movie in the respective lists, it throws the exception.

+**Phase 4: Task 3**

+- I would split up the GUI class into different classes so that each class has one responsibility only, in line with the Single Responsibility Principle.
+- For the different methods in MovieList that have duplicate code, I would reduce duplication so that it is easier to change functionality of those methods together and to fix bugs.
+- I would make all my classes more robust by implementing more exceptions.
+- I would split up the MovieList class into All, Watched and Unwatched classes.
+These classes would extend an abstract MovieList class.
+This would ensure that each class has a single responsibility.